 Photo: Dietmar Spolert

-The German-Swedish soprano Ivonne Fuchs has within only a few years made a name for herself as an internationally acclaimed opera and concert singer.
+The German-Swedish singer Ivonne Fuchs has within only a few years made a name for herself as an internationally acclaimed opera and concert singer.

 Season 2022/23 includes Marcellina (Le Nozze di Figaro) at Malmö Opera House, Strauss´"Vier letzte Lieder" in Leipzig and Ivonne´s debut as Kundry at Goetheanum in Dornach / Switzerland spring 2023.